What Is an Objective Summary? Definition, Examples & Tips

 Step 3: Structure the summary

 A well-organized objective summary follows a logical structure that makes information easy to find and understand.
-The specific format may vary depending on organizational preferences
+The specific format may vary depending on organizational preferences, but it should help you keep the summary brief.

 Most effective meeting summaries include: